Lupine, cycad and cloud (Build your own view), 2023

 Series of paintings, oil paint on canvas

-Woods cycad, Ecephalartos Woodii, is in Kew Gardens since 1899.
+Woods cycad is in Kew Gardens since 1899.
 Found by the botanicus John Medley Wood in southern Africa.
 Nowadays considered the last one of his species.
 Nature and culture are intertwining.